About the MENA-OECD Governance Programme

 The MENA-OECD Governance Programme is a strategic partnership between MENA and OECD countries to share knowledge and expertise, with a view of disseminating standards and principles of good governance that support the ongoing process of reform in the MENA region.
-The MENA-OECD Governance Programme closely co-operates with national institutions, regional and international organisations, universities, bilateral donor agencies, and representatives of the civil society.
+The Programme strengthens collaboration with the most relevant multilateral initiatives currently underway in the region.

-The Programme provides a sustainable structure for regional policy dialogue as well as for country specific projects.
-The projects correspond to MENA governments increasing commitment to pursue public sector reforms in view of unlocking social and economic development and of meeting citizens´growing expectations in terms of quality services, inclusive policy making and transparency.
+These projects correspond to the commitment of MENA governments to implement public sector reforms in view of unlocking social and economic development and of meeting citizens' growing expectations in terms of quality services, inclusive policy making and transparency.

 MENA-OECD Working and Focus Groups

 The MENA-OECD Governance Programme Centre of Caserta was established in September 2012 by The Italian National School of Administration (SNA) and the Organisation for Economic Co-operation and Development (OECD) with the mission of developing training courses to support the public administrations of the Arab countries and to promote initiatives for capacity building in order to pursue efficiency and effectiveness of the public sector and Good Governance.